 There are two main graphs, Timeline and Stats.
 They are coordinated-they always display the same time interval from the Ekos session, though the x-axis of the Timeline shows seconds elapsed from the start of the log, and Stats shows clock time.
 The x-axis can be zoomed in and out with the +/- buttons, as well as with standard keyboard shortcuts (e.g. zoom-in == Ctrl-+).
 The x-axis can be panned with the scroll bar as well as with the left and right arrow keys.
 You can view your current imaging session, or review old sessions by loading .analyze files using the Input dropdown.
-Using the " and " buttons allows you to display the previous or following .analyze files chronologically.
 Checking Full Width displays all the data, and Latest displays the most recent data (you can control the width by zooming).